predictus/jobs/head_of_talent.md

 ## What you could do:
 - Participate in events gathering the tech community.
-- Work hand in hand with our technical team to undestand our product and sell what we do to the outside world
+- Work hand in hand with our technical team to understand our product and sell what we do to the outside world
 - Participate in the growth of the team, creating new content, new processes, sharing best practices etc ...

 ## Preferred experience